hsandt/hacker/README.md

 Play with the mouse for most actions and use the keyboard to type in the terminal.
 We are currently improving the interface to make it more intuitive for players not familiar with computer development, so we will put more direct instructions and cues inside the game from now on.

+For now, just remember that the item on the left of the desk is a smartphone, the center screen is the terminal and the red circle on the right gives access to game settings (currently only localization).

 # Credits